ChiKitsune/SwapThings/README.md

       - Note: Any commands with two players will attempt to get a different second playername than the first unless it isn't randomly choosen.
 However it will only attempt to get a different one 10 * currently only players number of times.
 If the player name is still the same will use as is.
       - Note: All commands can be used regardless of if there is only one player on or several.
 Although, most swap commands will not show a visible difference other than a message in chat.

+#####  ```/swapthings heldenchanting [playername] [courtesy of] [enchantment] [enchantment_level]```
+    Adds/removes/updates held item with a given enchantment or random if none is given
+        - Note: If an enchantment is not given will choose a random valid enchantment and level
+        - Note: If an enchantment level is not given will choose a random valid one for the given enchantment (0 is possible which will remove the enchantment
+        - Note: When specifying the enchantment level can do higher than usual (i.e. minecraft:efficiency 10 will give Efficiency X)

 #####  ```/swapthings inventoryslotclearer [playername] [amount] [courtesy of]```
     Clears a specific inventory slot based on the decimal place of the amount or random if not given one.
       - Note: Amount ignores the whole number amount and only looks for decimal places.